ielboulo/Arbitrage_Uniswap_SushiSwap_FE/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`
+Run smart contract tests with `yarn hardhat:test`

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`